rifqanzalbina/AnalyzeNetflixData/README.md

 # AnalyzeNetflixData
 - Analyze Your Netflix Data By Using this simple Program

+## How To Run it?
+- All The Tips is on the code
+- You can follow the intruction in that code :D

 # What This About?
 - A Simple Program that you can Analyze your Netflix Data